RABBI AARON KAGAN, ROSH KOLLEL/DEAN, AND REBBETZIN EFRAT KAGAN

 In addition to being a hockey fan, Rabbi Berkowitz enjoys good music and the scenic views of Pittsburgh (though hiking up the hills to get to the views is another story).
 At the Kollel, Rabbi Berkowitz looks forward to learning with people from all walks of life and introducing Kollel newcomers to an open environment where they can learn, grow, and meet others.

 Yocheved Berkowitz comes from Brooklyn, New York where she attended the Yeshiva of Brooklyn High School.
 She and Rabbi Berkowitz were married in Lakewood, which is where they lived before moving to Pittsburgh in August of 2012.
 Of Pittsburgh, Mrs. Berkowitz says she feels close to her neighbors and appreciates the friendly spirit, especially after first moving here to find their apartment wasn’t quite ready.
 Mrs. Berkowitz credits their having gotten through those first days to the generosity of their new local neighbors.
+Mrs. Berkowitz works part time in the office at Poale Zedeck and full time taking care of her 2 children- a boy and girl.

 RABBI CHAIM AND MRS. CHANA LEIBOWITZ